Professional edition active

 Inadequate monitoring

-A medical problem is being treated with the correct drug, but the patient is not adequately monitored for complications, effectiveness, or both.
+A medical problem is being treated with the correct medication, but the patient is not adequately monitored for complications, effectiveness, or both.

 Inappropriate drug selection

-A medical problem that requires drug therapy is being treated with a less-than-optimal drug or with a drug that is generally ineffective for treating the medical problem.
+A medical problem that requires drug therapy is being treated with a less-than-optimal or ineffective medication for the medical problem.

 Inappropriate treatment